Skip to content

 Every team is custom-generated.
 The discovery call is where we figure out what yours looks like.

-Apply for a Discovery Call$555/mo + $2,200 one-time setup.
+$555/mo + $2,200 one-time setup.
 Cursor subscription required separately.
 Full pricing details at /pricing.